mongodb/mongo-kafka/README.md

 ### MongoDB Persistence
-The collection of sink records is converted to BSON documents which are in turn inserted using a bulk write operation.
+The sink records are converted to BSON documents which are in turn inserted into the corresponding MongoDB target collection.
+The implementation uses unorderd bulk writes based on the [ReplaceOneModel](http://mongodb.github.io/mongo-java-driver/3.4/javadoc/com/mongodb/client/model/ReplaceOneModel.html) together with [upsert mode](http://mongodb.github.io/mongo-java-driver/3.4/javadoc/com/mongodb/client/model/UpdateOptions.html).

-Data is saved with the given write concern level and any partial errors reported back are currently only logged by inspecting the BulkWriteResult object.
-In case the full bulk write operation fails (e.g. network connection to MongoDB is down) then there is a very simple retry logic in place.
-More robust failure mode handling has yet to be implemented.
+Data is written using acknowledged writes and the configured write concern level.
+If the bulk write fails (totally or partially) errors are logged and a simple retry logic is in place.
+More robust/sophisticated failure mode handling has yet to be implemented.

 ### Sink Connector Properties